pytorch/TensorRT/docsrc/README.md

 # Building the Documentation

-We use Sphinx and Doxygen for documentation, so begin by installing the dependencies:
+We use Sphinx, Doxygen and pandoc for documentation, so begin by installing the dependencies:

 ```
-apt install doxygen
+apt install doxygen pandoc
 ```

 ```